 Only state and local government agencies and public organizations carrying out certain activities qualify to receive surplus federal property.

-Check Eligible Activities to Receive Surplus Federal Personal Property by Donation for a list of eligible organizations.
+Eligible Activities to Receive Surplus Federal Personal Property by Donation provides a listing of eligible organizations.

 Contact the Local State Agency for Surplus Property (SASP)

 State agencies and public organizations seeking donations of surplus federal property should contact a SASP representative in their region.
 These state-run organizations coordinate with the federal program for the donation of federal surplus property to public, tax-supported entities and eligible private nonprofit tax-exempt organizations.
 SASPs evaluate all organizations and determine eligibility based on proof of eligibility through proper documentation.
 SASPs may provide search-only access for GSAXcess®, which is a web-enabled platform where eligible customers can search for and select personal property.